Tampere-University-Urban-Physics/fundamentals-of-gis/Content/5_Theory.md

 Slope analysis using a DEM is valuable in a range of applications, including terrain characterization, land management, environmental assessment, and infrastructure planning.
 It provides insights into the topographic features of the landscape, supporting decision-making processes and aiding in understanding the terrain's behavior and suitability for various purposes.

 ## Raster overlay analysis
+Just like with vectors, we can do analyses and calculations with rasters.
 Raster overlay analysis is a fundamental geospatial analysis technique in GIS that involves combining and analyzing multiple raster layers to derive new information or gain insights into the relationships between different spatial datasets.
 It enables you to perform complex operations by overlaying and integrating raster datasets, pixel by pixel, to generate output layers with new attributes or identify areas that meet specific criteria.

 In raster overlay analysis, each raster layer is composed of a grid of cells or pixels, with each cell containing a value representing a specific attribute or measurement.
 When overlaying two or more raster layers, the values of the corresponding cells are compared and combined based on predefined rules or operations.
 The most common operations used in raster overlay analysis include: